 This neighborhood plan offers a foundation for Lakewood's efforts to revitalize a long neglected and isolated part of the community.
 Tillicum has a rich history and many unique landmarks.
-At one time, it was a vibrant vacation destination with a commuter rail-system that connected Tillicum with Tacoma and other parts of pre-incorporation Lakewood.
+At one time, it was a vibrant vacation destination with a commuter rail system that connected Tillicum with Tacoma and other parts of pre-incorporation Lakewood.
 Tillicum also provided much-needed housing for soldiers and their families during World Wars I and II.
-Unfortunately, the replacement of old Hwy.
-99 with a limited access freeway in the 1950s2 severed Tillicum from the rest of the community, leaving it isolated and distinctly separate from other urban and suburban areas.
-Redevelopment opportunities dwindled in part because of new environmental regulation introduced in the 1970s as well as neglect from county government, which is often poorly suited to address urban problems.
+Unfortunately, the construction of I-5 severed Tillicum from the rest of the community, leaving it isolated and distinctly separate from other urban and suburban areas.
+Redevelopment opportunities dwindled in part because of new environmental regulation introduced in the 1970s2 as well as neglect from county government, which is often poorly suited to address urban problems.
 As a result, property values diminished, and crime became a chronic issue.